 - Is the datacenter well connected to the world?

-The closer your data-center is to the visitor, the better.
+The closer your data-center is to the visitors, the better.
 For example, if most of your website visitors come from Hanoi, Vietnam then it's best to put your website at the data center nearest to Hanoi.

 It's worth noting that many website-hosting providers in Vietnam provide very slow outbound connection to the world, which means that your website can be extremely slow when being accessed outside of Vietnam.
 If a significant portion of your visitors come from other countries then you should consider an alternative: